 The best way to prevent the spread of infectious disease are community-based public health initiatives.
 Having proper PPE disposal available to all who enter your business helps prevent littering, gives your employees and visitors peace of mind, and prevents the spread of infectious disease within your facility.
 Citron Hygiene has been partnering with businesses throughout the COVID-19 pandemic, helping them elevate their hygiene and keep their staff and customers safe.
-The use of PPE shows no signs of slowing, so it’s time for businesses to adapt to the new normal and make the switch to touch-free PPE Disposal Service.
+The use of PPE shows no signs of slowing, so it’s time for businesses to adapt to the new normal and make the switch to touch-free PPE Disposal Waste Bins.

 Download our Free How to Remove PPE Properly Poster